 23. L Shaped Shared Bedroom Layout

-The L shaped shared bedroom layout is a clever way to maximize corner space while leaving the center of the room open for placing the beds perpendicular to each other along two adjoining walls, you create a natural "niche" in the corner that can be used for a shared nightstand or a small storage arrangement works well in square rooms and provides each child with their own wall for personal also allows for more floor space than placing beds side-by-side, making the room feel more expansive and less cluttered, which is ideal for active siblings who love to play together.
+The L shaped shared bedroom layout is a clever way to maximize corner space while leaving the center of the room open for play.
+By placing the beds perpendicular to each other along two adjoining walls, you create a natural "niche" in the corner that can be used for a shared nightstand or a small storage unit.
+This arrangement works well in square rooms and provides each child with their own wall for personal decorations.
+It also allows for more floor space than placing beds side-by-side, making the room feel more expansive and less cluttered, which is ideal for active siblings who love to play together.

 24. Shared Bedroom Play Area